nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 Step 1.
 The user launches the application for the first time.
-The `ModelManager` will be initialized with the empty `mcGymmyStack`.
+The `ModelManager` will be initialized with the empty `History`.

 ![UndoState0](images/UndoState0.png)